Rosskearney/Econometrics-MATLAB-Assignment/README.md

 The purpose of this assignment from FIN41660 Financial Econometrics was to:

-Create a function to estimate a linear model.
+Create a function to estimate a linear model. i.e. to model the relationship between dependent and independent variables of the chosen time series.

 One dependent variable and three regressors were chosen.
 The MATLAB function of the linear model should have the following outputs:

 a) OLS estimator;